Reorganizing the Overwolf Support Portal around user intent rather than the system taxonomy

 Improve routing and intake without restricting access to support

 The challenge was not to redesign the portal entirely.
-Rewriting articles was not feasible in the short term because of limited support team capacity, and quality improvements would take months.
+Rewriting articles was not feasible in the short term due to limited support team capacity, and quality improvements would take months.

 The core issue was structural.
-The portal’s information architecture did not align with how users solved problems, and the ticket form caused 30% of users to abandon their submissions.
+The portal’s information architecture did not align with how users solved problems, and the ticket form caused 30% of users to abandon it before submitting.

 What I couldn't change, and what I had to protect